New Stone Wall

 The latest feature in the Moosey Garden is a brand new stone retaining wall, behind which is a brand new shrubbery complete with secret courtyard.
 Oops - yet another new garden area to tend, and plant, and weed...

 Good home-grown garden design is often about making the right connections.
-One day, thinking about a country garden I'd visited, and staring at the scruffiest corner of my own garden, I connected.
+One day in the year 2006, thinking about a country garden I'd visited, and staring at the scruffiest corner of my own garden, I connected.

 The Start of the Stone Wall